justinjiajia/personalwiki/tcp_ip.md

  - Data Link Layer: Organizes the bit stream into a data unit called a “frame” and delivers the frame to an adjacent system.

- - Network Layer: Delivers data in the form of a packet from source to destination, across as many links as necessary, to non-adjacent systems.
+ - Network Layer or Internetwork Layer (IP): Delivers data in the form of a packet from source to destination, across as many links as necessary, to non-adjacent systems.

  - Transport Layer: Concerned with process-to-process delivery of information.

  - Application Layer: Concerned with differences in internal representation, user interfaces, and anything else that the user requires

+Not all systems on a network need to implement all five layers of TCP/IP.
+Devices using the TCP/IP protocol stack fall into two general categories: a host or end system (ES) and an intermediate node (often a router) or an intermediate system (IS).
+The intermediate nodes usually only involve the first three layers of TCP/IP.

 ## ENCAPSULATION